Anne Burnett Tandy: Personal life

 She first married Guy Waggoner, an heir to the Waggoner Ranch, in 1922 and divorced in 1928.
 They lived at the Waggoner Ranch and when in Fort Worth they lived with her mother Ollie at her palatial home at 4910 Crestline Road.
 Waggoner was not a faithful husband; one day she drove away, smashing through all the gates instead of opening them, and left the car running at the train station.
 Her second marriage was to James Goodwin Hall in 1932.
 They married in New York City at Fifth Avenue Presbyterian Church.
-They had a daughter, Anne Burnett, born in November 1938.
+They had a daughter, Anne Valliant Burnett Hall (born 1938).
 They resided in a hilltop home on Spanish Trail in Westover Hills in Fort Worth, designed by John F. Staub.
 The estate underwent significant renovations in the early 1950s, with a pool and modern entertaining pavilion and games room designed and decorated by William Haines and Melanie Kahane.
 It was featured in the August 1956 issue of House & Garden magazine.
 After they divorced, she married Robert Frairy Windfohr in 1942, who died in 1964.
 Her mother Ollie Lake Burnett died in 1966.

-In 1944 she purchased the President Vargas diamond ring from Harry Winston for $420,000.
+In 1944, she purchased the President Vargas diamond ring from Harry Winston for $420,000.
 The 48-carat emerald-cut ring was so heavy she couldn't lift her hand while wearing it.
 It was sold back to Winston in 1958.

-In 1949 they commissioned architect Frank Lloyd Wright to design a new house on a site in Westover Hills.
+In 1949, they commissioned architect Frank Lloyd Wright to design a new house on a site in Westover Hills.
 Named 'Crownfield', the modernist design included a single level of circular-shaped and domed structures with a gold ceiling in the living room.
 Wright's unwillingness to include air-conditioning was one reason why the plans never came to fruition.

 In 1969, she married Charles Tandy, the founder of the Tandy Corporation.

-In the early sixties, she commissioned Chinese-American architect I.M.
+In the early 1960s, she commissioned Chinese-American architect I.M.
 Pei to design a new house in their site in Westover Hills, the site of the dumped Crownfield project.
 Pei's dramatic 19,000 square-foot concrete and marble structure – which took two years to design and three years to build – was completed in 1969 and set a new standard in Dallas–Fort Worth for vanguard residential design, and became a local tourist attraction.
 It featured concrete walls bush-hammered to expose a quartz and pink feldspar aggregate.
 A raked skylighted shed-roof rising over a marble-floor entertainment area with bar gave the home its profile-identity.
 It was featured in the November 1970 issue of House & Garden magazine.
 It was the first house Pei designed.
-She became a widow in 1978.
+Charles Tandy died in 1978.